JuicyJuice1100/portfolioWebsite_Redux/content/posts/simple-home-cook/mac-and-cheese/index.md

 - Large Spoon

 1. Boil pasta in salt water for ~10-12 minutes.
 2. While pasta is cooking throw butter in a pan on medium-high heat.
+Only put enough butter to lightly cover the pan.
 3. When the butter is melted or starting to slightly brown, add milk/dairy.
+Enough milk to lightly cover the amount of pasta.
+A little goes a long way.
 4. Mix in dried spices.
+Salt & Pepper for taste.
 5. Reduce till slightly creamy.
 6. Turn heat to low.
 7. Once pasta is cooked, add pasta using slotted spoon or spider.